gmccreight/mdpg/README.md

 I'm going to try to get all of this done with Ruby 2 core and Sinatra.
 We'll see how that goes.

-## Easy to back up
+## Quick backup

-One of my takeaways from pageoftext.com is that the data model made it very easy to back up the site, even as the data grew large.
+One of my takeaways from pageoftext.com is that the data model made it very easy to quickly back up the site, even as the data grew large.
 It's very easy to rsync gigs of data as long as it is split up nicely.
 This project goes even further than pageoftext.com in that direction, using the same object directory model as git.
 That model uses a cryptographically solid hash function, SHA-1, to get a very even key distribution, then uses the first two characters of the 40 hex character code as the directory name.
 In other words, the data will be nicely distributed into a large number of buckets.
 Unlike git, however, the objects are not content-addressible, rather the hash is a hash of the data's key.

+Another nice side-effect of the quick backup is that it makes it easy to quickly load the production data into the development environment.
+As of this writing (Feb 2015) it takes about 3 seconds to load the 11,000 files of production data into the development environment.

+The command to run the copying of production data to development is:

+    rake copy

 ## Relatively easy to reason about the datastore